alexroussos/saponify/README.md

 # Introduction

-Saponify is a soap recipe calculator.
-It is still a work in progress.
+Saponify is a soap recipe calculator. **It is still a work in progress in the earliest stages of development.** You can view the latest on Heroku: http://saponify.herokuapp.com/recipe/all/view

 Some random commands to help me remember things: